Paul & Lynn Hanthorn

 He heard about NCEM at Liberty, but also through friend and fellow student, Ed Lytle (the Lytles joined NCEM in 1982).

-It was also at Liberty that Paul met Lynn, who’d grown up in a Christian home in North Bay (ON).
-She had rededicated her life to the Lord at age 15 and taken a year at Briercrest College.
+It was also at Liberty that Paul met Lynn, who’d grown up in a Christian home in North Bay, Ontario.
+She had rededicated her life to the Lord at age 15, and taken a year at Briercrest College.
 It was there at a missions conference that she’d felt drawn to missions.
 She moved on to Liberty University on an athletic scholarship to study community health and missions.

-Lynn also took an education degree and, wanting to get some experience, Paul suggested applying to a northern community.
+Lynn also took an education degree and, after getting married, and wanting to get some teaching experience, Paul suggested applying to a northern community.
 They were looking towards missions, but didn’t yet know where.
 Going north, they thought, would be a stepping stone.
 After filling out many applications, Lynn secured a teaching position in Ft.
 McPherson.

 But the move was for more than just the job.
 “We came as ‘tent-making’ missionaries,” they explain, and had secured prayer support from churches.
 NCEMers Ken and Vi Dafoe were serving at McPherson at the time, and Paul and Lynn began assisting them.